simplify20/PowerfulRecyclerViewAdapter/README.md

 ###New features

     Added on 4/28/2016(dev branch):
-    1.add setListener() method in CommonRecyclerAdapter.Extend CommonRecyclerAdapter if you want set holder'listener outside of the ViewHolder,If not,you can use CommonRecyclerAdapter as your RecyclerView's adapter directly and set Listeners in each kind of ViewHolder
+    1.add setListener() method in CommonRecyclerAdapter.Extend CommonRecyclerAdapter and override setListener() if you want set holder'listener outside of the ViewHolder,If not,you can use CommonRecyclerAdapter as your RecyclerView's adapter directly and set Listeners in each kind of ViewHolder

      Added on 4/25/2016:
     1.add HolderAPI and HolderHelper which can be reused in all kinds of ViewHolders,even ListView,GridViews.